 No matter where you live, fall is an invitation to go outside.
-It’s almost boot season, and once the boots are out, it’s time for fall traditions.
+It’s boot season, and once the boots come out, it’s time for fall traditions.

 Top 13 Family Fall Traditions

 Hiking: The bugs are gone, the air is crisp, the leaves are changing, and the kids are old enough to walk a few miles (slowly).
 Throw a baby on your back, pack 1.2 million snacks and hit the trails!

 Camping: The fall is the best season to camp.
 The ground is dry, most kids are in school, bugs are gone, s’mores taste great, you can do red or white wine, and camping is cheap.
 Our family of 6 knows how to camp like no other.
 We toss kids on air mattresses inside of our 12 person mansion tent and spend a few adult hours by the camp fire with our wireless speaker filling the air with Amos Lee.
 It may not be the most rustic adventure, but we are under the stars – and close to a bathroom.
 That is a win-win, folks.
 We typically go fishing, hiking, exploring, and bring kids’ bikes on our camping trips.
 Pack some pancake mix and a griddle and head out to the nearest camping grounds, fall is calling.

 The First Fire: We make the first fire of the year a huge deal.
 Late September is when we have a cord of wood delivered to the house, and then we wait.
 We wait for the perfect night.
 My husband has the kids help him build the fire.
 We all watch it roar, eating homemade desserts and sharing stories.